chunghanlee1/disease-trends/README.txt

 DESCRIPTION
-Query symptoms data from the Google Trends API, then calculate correlation and conduct heirarchical clustering.
+The Python code (???) queries symptoms data from the Google Trends API, then 'data_processing.py' is used to calculate rolling window correlation between symptom pairs from raw trend data.
+Calculated correlation is separated by state and time period (i.e. rolling window).
+Finally, 'cluster_corr.py' runs heirarchical clustering on the correlation data, using correlation as the distance metric (higher positive correlation -> similar).

 INSTALLATION
 Software: